Freek-a-Leek

 "Freek-a-Leek" is a song by American rapper Petey Pablo.
 It was released on December 1, 2003, as the second single from his second album, Still Writing in My Diary: 2nd Entry (2004).
-It was produced by Lil Jon and is an example of a crunk song.
-The single peaked at number seven on the US Billboard Hot 100 in July 2004.
+The song was produced by Lil Jon and peaked at number seven on the US Billboard Hot 100 in July 2004.
+In 2019, American rapper Saweetie sampled the beat of "Freek-a-Leek" in her song "My Type" from her EP Icy.

 Background and recording

 In 2000, following an appearance on the remix of the song "Whoa!" by Black Rob, Pablo caught the attention of producer Timbaland, as well as the A&R manager of Jive Records, who helped Pablo acquire a deal with the record label.
 Pablo's first single, "Raise Up", was an instant commercial success, reaching the top 25 on the US Billboard Hot 100 and receiving heavy airplay on MTV.
 Diary of a Sinner: 1st Entry, his debut studio album, was released later in the year and initially sold well due to the success of "Raise Up"; however, the follow-up singles "I Told Y'all" and "I" failed to have any major impact on the charts.
 Consequently, Pablo's material received very little promotion from Jive over the next few years and the release of his second album Still Writing in My Diary: 2nd Entry, originally set for 2002, was postponed indefinitely; it was not released until 2004.

 Despite these delays, Pablo continued to record material for the album, eventually completing it during 2003.
 He recorded "Freek-a-Leek" following studio sessions with rapper Lil Jon, whose popularity had increased following his work with hip-hop duo Ying Yang Twins.
 Before Lil Jon began work with Pablo, at the request of Jive he had made fifteen productions for rapper Mystikal, who also recorded for the label, although he passed most of them on.
 One of these, the production that would eventually become "Freek-a-Leek", was given to Pablo by Jive without Lil Jon's knowledge, after which he recorded the song.
 Meanwhile, thinking that the beat had not been used, Lil Jon gave the production to singer Usher for his song "Yeah!", from which a rough version of the song was recorded, mixed, and mastered.
 Although Lil Jon eventually realized the mistake after Pablo played him "Freek-a-Leek" during one of their studio sessions, Pablo was unwilling to give up the song, especially as it was already receiving airplay on Southern hip-hop radio.
 As a result, Lil Jon created an entirely new instrumental for "Yeah!", and Jive solicited "Freek-a-Leek" as the first single from Still Writing in My Diary: 2nd Entry on December 16, 2003, through release as a vinyl single.